 A Leading Indicator of Current and Future Demand Trends in the Real Estate Industry

-The West Region of the U.S. again saw the largest showing traffic drop of all regions in May, recording an 10.6 percent fall year over year.
+The West Region of the U.S. led all regions with the largest showing traffic drop of all regions in May, recording an 10.6 percent fall year over year.

 The ShowingTime Showing Index® tracks the average number of buyer showings on active residential properties on a monthly basis, a highly reliable leading indicator of current and future demand trends.